shorock/ubu1804-imagemagick-jp2k/README.md

 TOTAL HACK JOB - use at your own risk

 As it currently stands, the Imagemagick programs provided with Ubuntu, even 18.04, don't compile / link against any library that handles JPEG2000.
-Years ago, it used to use Jasper, years back, but Jasper's well in the past (no longer in the Deb/Ubuntu tree).
+Years ago, it used to use Jasper, but Jasper's not in Debian/Ubuntu trees at all any more.

-Imagemagick itself links against libopenjp2.
+Imagemagick itself will link against libopenjp2.
 But, the version in Debian/Ubuntu `main` doesn't since libopenjp2 isn't in `main`.

 So, we're building a local repo from source.
 Fun.